sleak-lbl/weekly-emails/attic/corimaint.md

-### Cori Monthly Maintenance on Wednesday
+### (NEW) Urgent Cori Maintenance this Wednesday

-We will perform maintenance on Cori this Wednesday, August 19, beginning at 7:00 am (Pacific time).
-The maintenance will include monthly hardware repairs, a minor patch installation, and the incorporation of new auxiliary nodes into the system.
-We anticipate that the machine will be returned to users before the end of the day.
+An urgent update will be applied to Cori **this Wednesday, August 25**.
+The machine will be unavailable from 7:00 am (Pacific time) to 4:00 pm.
+We anticipate that this update will resolve the recent issues with the Burst Buffer (Datawarp).
+We appreciate your flexibility as we work to resolve these issues.